custom-components/remote_homeassistant/README.md

 ## Installation

-This component should be installed on the main instance of Home Assistant
+This component *must* be installed on both the main and remote instance of Home Assistant

 If you use HACS: